leo4048111/Yolov5-LabelMaker-For-CSGO/README.md

 # Yolov5LabelMakerForCSGO
-This is a dll which allows you to make CSGO dataset for YOLOv5 network with some simple clicks of button.
+This is a toy dll which allows you to make CSGO dataset for YOLOv5 network with some simple clicks of button.

 ### Features